And Now I See: Race, Racism & American Music

 Technical Requirements

 2 separate 20 amp. circuits.
 Access to performance space 1 hour prior to performance to set up.
-12 bottles of water, if possible.
+Access to a water refill station or 5 bottled waters.